Rodolfo Zapata

-Rodolfo Zapata (born 1 May 1966) is an Argentine Football Association coach and former player.
+Rodolfo Zapata (born 1 May 1966) is an Argentine Football Association and CONMEBOL PRO license coach.
+He is a dual citizen of Argentina and the US.

-Career
+Rodolfo "Rolo" Zapata has a good track record as a coach in United States, Canada, Nigeria, South Africa, Botswana, Kenya, Rwanda, Fiji and Jamaica.

 Playing career

 Rodolfo Zapata started out as a player in the Argentinian 2nd division.
 He played as goalkeeper in Huracán, Sportivo Italiano, Racing de Olavarría, Club Atlético San Miguel and Cipolletti de Rio Negro.
-Due to consecutive knee injures, Zapata retired from playing and he started his coaching career.
+He suffered a knee injury that would end his career as a player, and then began his coaching career.

 Managerial career

 Canada

 In 2000, Zapata taught seminars for coaches and players development in the cities of Calgary and Edmonton that were promoted by Alberta Soccer Association.
 He planned and coordinated activities of coaching staff.
-Also he provided recommendations that balance the needs of both recreational and competitive program design.
+He also provided recommendations that balance the needs of both recreational and competitive program design.

 United States

 In 2001–2002, he was Head Coach of United Nations International School in New York City.

 Also in New York and New Jersey, he was Head Coach of USA Olympic Development Program (2001-2009).
 This is a national process for identifying and developing the best youth football players, which represent the United States in international competitions, such as the World Cup and the Olympics.

 In September 2012, Zapata returned to the United States as Head Coach of United States Youth Soccer Association and New Jersey Youth Soccer Association.
 His role was to concentrate on the identification and recruitment of the best young players.
 Many of them have gone on to represent the USA Youth National Teams in various age categories.